jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The first step in these calculations is the generation of the base compound key, IMCK\[j] from the session_key_seed, and any session keys derived from the successful execution of jth inner EAP authentication methods or basic password authentication.
-The inner EAP method(s) may provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
+The inner EAP authentication method(s) may provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
 When the jth exchange, such as a basic password exchange, does not derive key material then a special 0 IMSK